Aser97/Blog/_posts/2024-10-02-chess-olympiad.markdown

 ---
 layout: post
-title:  "45th Chess Olympiad"
+title:  "♟️ 45th Chess Olympiad"
+subtitle: A Historic Celebration
 date:   2024-10-02
+author: Boammani Aser Lompo
 categories: jekyll update
 ---
-The Chess Olympiads are the biggest event in the world of chess.
-Every two years this international event gather all the nations members (198) of the Internation Chess Federation (FIDE) in a team vs team format to decide the greatest nation in chess.
-I had the immense privilege to represent Burkina Faso for their first participation in this event
+The Chess Olympiad is the biggest event in the chess world.
+Every two years, all 198 member nations of the International Chess Federation (FIDE) gather for a team vs. team competition to crown the strongest chess nation.

-This year edition's was extremely awaited for several reasons.
+This year, I had the immense privilege of representing Burkina Faso in our country’s very first participation.

+{% include gallery.html id="olympiad-gallery-1" %}

+### 🔥Why this edition was special
+This Olympiad carried a unique weight for two reasons:

+##### 🎂The 100th anniversary of FIDE
-First, this edition was celebrating the 100th anniversary of FIDE.
-For this occasion an olympic torch was turned on and crossed many nations from Eastern Europe to Western America, passing by Africa and Asia.
-The olympic torch concluded its journey in the hands of the legendary Judith Polgar (best female chess player of all time) who carried it in Budapest (her hometown) for the grandiose opening ceremony of the olympiads.
+To mark the centenary, a symbolic Olympic torch traveled across continents—from Eastern Europe to Western America, passing through Africa and Asia.
+Its journey culminated in Budapest, carried by the legendary Judit Polgár (widely regarded as the greatest female player of all time), who lit the flame at a grand opening ceremony in her hometown.

 <div markdown="0" style="text-align:center;">
   <a href="#img-torch">